Odesa region port infrastructure hit by overnight Russian attack -governor | Law-Order

 - Ukraine

-Russia hit port infrastructure in Ukraine's Odesa region in overnight missile attack, killing a security guard and damaging a cargo terminal, the region's governor said.
+Russia hit port infrastructure in Ukraine's Odesa region in overnight missile attack, killing a security guard and damaging a cargo terminal, the region's governor said on Thursday.

-Odesa's ports have been regular targets for Russian attacks since Moscow's withdrawal from the Black Sea grain initiative last week.
+Odesa's ports have been regular targets for Russian attacks since Moscow last week withdrew from the Black Sea grain initiative, the Turkey and UN-brokered agreement which allowed Ukrainian grain to be exported from Odesa's ports for nearly a year.
+Odesa Governor Oleh Kiper said Russia fired Kalibr missiles at an unspecified port from a submarine in the Black Sea.
+He said a security building had been destroyed and two cars damaged.

+Ukraine's air force said it wasn't able to shoot down the Kalibr missiles, although it said it had downed eight drones overnight in other regions of Ukraine.
+Natalia Humeniuk, spokesperson for Ukraine's southern military command, said an overnight thunderstorm had helped Russia in the attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)